 - IP52 with the cable connected

 - IP20 without the cable

-- Data upload directly to Firstbeat Lifestyle Assessment service (via the Uploader Plugin) and to the Sports Team and Individual programs.
+- Data upload directly to Firstbeat Lifestyle Assessment service and to the Sports via the Uploader Plugin tool.

 - Data uploading and battery charging is done via the USB port, without additional cables

 - Product is CE marked and complies with the requirements of Electromagnetic Compatibility (EMC) Legislation: Directive 2004/108/EC.